A-SunsetMkt-Forks/qtextract/README.md

 ## About
-QtExtract is a tool for extracting Qt resources from x86/x64 Windows binaries (.exe/.dll)
+QtExtract is a tool for extracting Qt resources from x86 PE/ELF/MachO binaries

 It works by scanning for compiler generated calls to [qRegisterResourceData](https://wiki.qt.io/QtResources#How_it_works).
 The signatures used by QtExtract are not all-encompassing, and may result in false positives or false negatives.
 If you find a Qt application that doesn't work with QtExtract, feel free to open an issue.